shreejayshrestha/MCT4046_Sonification_Project/README.md

 Karolina J., Ashane S. & Shreejay S.

 ## Introduction
 This is a group project in MCT4046 Sonification and Sound Design course at the MCT programme(NTNU & UiO).
-We chose to analyse Traffic data (MotorBike, CarTaxies and BusCoaches) of thre three regions in England (North East, South East &  West Midland) via Parameter Mapping Sonification Technique.
+We chose to analyse Traffic data (MotorBike, CarTaxies and BusCoaches) of thre three regions in England (North East, South East &  West Midland) for the period of 18 years from 2000-2017 via Parameter Mapping Sonification Technique.

 ## Description of Files/Folders
 #### Data Files